Orlando, Florida with Eola Lake in the foreground and the city buildings reflecting in the background at sunset.

 Besides an incredible sunset, the small town of Vicksburg is also famous for being the site of the great victory for the Union during the American Civil War.
 Tour the Vicksburg National Military Park and the Old Depot Museum and learn more about this time in US history.

-For a relaxing stay, spend the night at Hampton Inn Vicksburg.
-Offering supreme comfort and easy access to local attractions, this hotel is a great stopover location.
-And what's more, the Hampton Inn is located just off the Interstate, perfect for your onward journey.
+For a relaxing stay, spend the night at the charming Oak Hall.
+Offering elegant, homely comfort and easy access to local attractions, this bed and breakfast is a great stopover location.
+You will be located a stone's throw from McRaven Tour Home and Vicksburg National Military Park.

 Enjoy great food in New Orleans